 The Wooster Professional Stain Brush is a professional bristle/poly blend stain brush for use with all stains, sealers and wood toners whether water-based or oil-based.

-Log Wash™ is a pH balanced, liquid concentrate for cleaning log and wood surfaces.
-It can be used as a maintenance cleaner or to prepare the surface of wood for a new coat of stain or topcoat.
+Log Wash™ is a pH balanced, liquid concentrate for cleaning both exterior and interior log and wood surfaces.
+It can be used as a maintenance cleaner and/ or to prepare the surface of wood for a maintenance coat of stain or topcoat, especially wood on which Perma-Chink Systems products have been applied.